It has a number of commands:

 Setup is also the default command so it can be invoked by simply running

 The init command builds out a new project based on a template of your choice.
-We curently support a number of frameworks including Vue, Vuetify, React, Angular and Svelte.
+We curently support a number of frameworks including Vue, Vuetify, React, Angular, Svelte and even vanilla JS.
 The project will be built automatically after initialisation.

 When you run